 In more recent history Mallorca was attacked by the Republicans during the Spanish Civil War for being a Nationalist stronghold.
 The Battle of Mallorca in 1936 resulted in the nationalists defending the island and played a significant role in their overall victory.

-Since the 1950’s the history of the Island has been most notably linked to the advent of mass tourism and then a shift towards a more sophisticated tourist market over time.
-In theory, the hordes of cyclists that head today are part of the latter phase!
+Since the 1950’s the history of the island has been most notably linked to the advent of mass tourism and then a shift towards a more sophisticated tourist market over time.
+In theory, the hordes of cyclists that head there today are part of the latter phase!

 Distance: 480km I 298miles